John Baker (biologist): Work

 The most widely received of his works was Race (1974).
 Uncharacteristically for the time, Baker used the traditional categories of physical anthropology and classified human populations in terms of race.

 Baker rejected the methodological relativism that had characterized anthropology since the days of Franz Boas, instead going back to earlier ideas of hereditarianism and cultural evolution.
 The book received mixed reviews.

-In Race, Baker used a restrictive sense of the term "civilization", giving 23 criteria by which civilizations might be identified.
+In Race, Baker used a restrictive sense of the term "civilization", giving 21 criteria by which civilizations might be identified.
 Based on these criteria, Baker declared that Mesoamerican societies such as those of the Aztecs and Maya were not civilizations, and that no indigenous civilizations ever arose in Africa.
-He enumerated five civilizations sensu stricto and explored the relationship between the biological traits and the cultures of these five civilizations.
-In this book, Baker speculated that different human races evolved from different subspecies of apes (known as Polygenism).
+He enumerated five civilizations (Sumerian, ancient Egyptian, Helladic-Minoan, Indus Valley, and Sinic) sensu stricto and explored the relationship between the biological traits and the cultures of these five civilizations.
+In this book, Baker speculated that different human races evolved from different subspecies of apes (known as polygenism).
 Baker claimed that "negrids" were less evolved, and also inferior, to races Baker described as civilized.
-Baker also claims that all black people have a "fetid smell".
+Baker also quotes Long's claim that black people have a "fetid smell".
 According to a 1974 review by A. O. Ladimeji in Race & Class, Baker misrepresents or misunderstands the history of the study of race.
 Per Ladimeji, "Most of Baker's biological data comes from the nineteenth century with no corroboration from recent research."
 Ladimeji wrote that most of Baker's more outlandish claims had already been refuted by available studies at the time of publication.

 Together with Michael Polanyi, Baker founded the Society for Freedom in Science in 1940.
 In March, 1958 he was elected a Fellow of the Royal Society.